mauriciogeneroso/grafana-issue-58672-reproducer/README.md

 ## How to run

-It is only required `docker` installed, then use the command bellow to run the script:
+It is only required `docker` installed, then use the command bellow to run the script to start the containers:

 ```shell
 ./start.sh
 ```

-It will start two container:
+It will start two containers:
 - One container for Grafana
 - One container as an API server to provide data to the Graph